Ulta Beauty (ULTA) Stock Sinks As Market Gains: Here's Why

-The beauty products retailer's shares have seen an increase of 3.75% over the last month, surpassing the Retail-Wholesale sector's gain of 0.58% and the S&P 500's loss of 0.54%.
+Shares of the beauty products retailer have appreciated by 3.96% over the course of the past month, underperforming the Retail-Wholesale sector's gain of 5.33% and the S&P 500's gain of 4.37%.

-Analysts and investors alike will be keeping a close eye on the performance of Ulta Beauty in its upcoming earnings disclosure.
-On that day, Ulta Beauty is projected to report earnings of $4.45 per share, which would represent a year-over-year decline of 12.23%.
-Simultaneously, our latest consensus estimate expects the revenue to be $2.49 billion, showing a 0.04% escalation compared to the year-ago quarter.
+The investment community will be paying close attention to the earnings performance of Ulta Beauty in its upcoming release.
+The company is slated to reveal its earnings on December 5, 2024.
+The company's earnings per share (EPS) are projected to be $4.45, reflecting a 12.23% decrease from the same quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $2.48 billion, down 0.28% from the year-ago period.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $23.07 per share and revenue of $11.19 billion, indicating changes of -11.37% and -0.17%, respectively, compared to the previous year.
+For the full year, the Zacks Consensus Estimates project earnings of $23.07 per share and a revenue of $11.16 billion, demonstrating changes of -11.37% and -0.43%, respectively, from the preceding year.

 Investors should also take note of any recent adjustments to analyst estimates for Ulta Beauty.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.61% lower.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, there's been a 0.61% fall in the Zacks Consensus EPS estimate.
 At present, Ulta Beauty boasts a Zacks Rank of #3 (Hold).

-In terms of valuation, Ulta Beauty is presently being traded at a Forward P/E ratio of 16.64.
-This represents a premium compared to its industry's average Forward P/E of 12.71.
+In terms of valuation, Ulta Beauty is presently being traded at a Forward P/E ratio of 16.7.
+This denotes a premium relative to the industry's average Forward P/E of 13.57.

-It's also important to note that ULTA currently trades at a PEG ratio of 2.21.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Miscellaneous industry had an average PEG ratio of 2.21 as trading concluded yesterday.
+One should further note that ULTA currently holds a PEG ratio of 2.21.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+By the end of yesterday's trading, the Retail - Miscellaneous industry had an average PEG ratio of 2.21.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 72, placing it within the top 29% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 144, which puts it in the bottom 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report